 Firebase Cloud Functions Deployment

-If you are using PRO version, there is another folder named firebase-wordpress-functions.
-If you want to manage database, Firebase users and custom functions, you should deploy the functions together with the plugin.
-Make sure that you have Nodejs installed on your machine.
+If you are using the PRO version, the cloud functions are located in the functions folder under the integrate-firebase-PRO directory.
+If you want to manage the database, Firebase users, and custom functions, you should deploy the functions together with the plugin.
+Make sure that you have Node.js v20 installed on your machine.

 The cloud functions is only Admin Dashboard tasks, you don’t have to deploy the cloud functions for frontend interactions such as login, display or retrieve data.